 This 11 acre property is owned by Jamie Carpenter and Toshiko Mori.
 North Haven Conservation Partners was granted a conservation easement on the property in 2009.

 Under the terms of the easement, the view of the Cubby Hole from the South Shore Road will always remain open and for the first time there will be a pedestrian footpath providing formal access from the South Shore Road to the Cubby Hole, allowing for the launching of hand-carried small watercraft.
 There is a designated parking area for the footpath.
+Please be aware that the public is invited to access the Cubby Hole on the north end only (left side as you look toward the Cubby Hole opening).

 Charlie Brown's Pond Easements